elenaf9/p2p-poc/README.md

 # iota-p2p-poc
 Basic Mailbox that enables different peers to communicate with each other.

-In order to provide a record for remote peer, the record is deposited in the key-value-store mailbox that runs on server.
+In order to provide a message / record for a remote peer, a local peer adds this information to a key-value-store mailbox that runs on a server.
 The mailbox publishes this record in his kademlia DHT, from which the remote peer can then read the value if he knows the key.

 ## Getting started